aliaxam153/RL-ORBSLAM3/README.md

 # ORB-SLAM3-MINOS-Installation-Integration-in-WSL
-Installation of ORB-SLAM3 and MINOS simulator with ROS Melodic using Windows Subsystem for Linux (WSL)
+Installation of ORB-SLAM3 and MINOS simulator with ROS Melodic using Windows Subsystem for Linux (WSL).
+This has been tested for the following distros:
+- Ubuntu 18.04/ROS Melodic
+- Ubuntu 20.04/ROS Noetic
 ## 1. Prerequisites
-- Install wsl2 by following this link: [Windows Subsystem for Linux- Version 2](https://learn.microsoft.com/en-us/windows/wsl/install).
-- After installing wsl2, install the Ubuntu 20.04 Distro for wsl from the Microsoft Store.
-- Launch the ubuntu 20.04 app, set UNIX username & password.
+Install wsl2 by following this link: [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
+After installation of wsl2, install the specific Ubuntu Distro, you want to use from the Microsoft Store.
+Launch the ubuntu distro e.g.20.04, set the UNIX username & password.
 After completing the setup the ubuntu terminal will be ready.

 Enter the following command:
 ```